 Blockchain Master’s Degrees

-Within this context it is unsurprising that, from October 2019, the University of Malta (UM) will offer master’s degrees in blockchain and DLT.
-The university’s Centre for Distributed Ledger Technologies is launching a multi-disciplinary Master of Science in Blockchain and Distributed Ledger Technologies degree program, aimed primarily at students with a first degree in ICT, Business, or Law (although this is not a pre-requisite for admission).
+Within this context it is unsurprising that, from October 2019, the University of Malta (UM) will offer master’s degrees in blockchain.
+The university’s Centre for DLT is launching a multi-disciplinary Master of Science in Blockchain & DLT degree program, aimed primarily at students with a first degree in ICT, Business, or Law (although this is not a pre-requisite for admission).

 There are three variants of the master’s degree, giving students the choice to focus on a particular specialization:

-- MSc Blockchain & DLT (Business & Finance)
+- MS Blockchain & DLT (Business & Finance)

-- MSc Blockchain & DLT (Law and Regulation)
+- MS Blockchain & DLT (Law & Regulation)

-- MSc Blockchain & DLT (Information and Communication Technology)
+- MS Blockchain & DLT (Information & Communication Technology)

 Common to each of these variants are a number of compulsory introductory courses:

-- DLT5000 Introduction to Blockchain, DLTs and Cryptocurrencies
+- DLT5000 Introduction to Blockchain, DLTs & Cryptocurrencies

 - DLT5001 Applied Project

 - DLT5002 Research Methods

-- DLT5130 DLT Business: An Introduction and Keynotes
+- DLT5130 DLT Business: An Introduction & Keynotes

-- EBI5002 Creativity and Innovation – From Ideas to Products and Services
+- EBI5002 Creativity & Innovation – From Ideas to Products & Services

-These multi-disciplinary courses are intended to provide students with a basic understanding of blockchain and DLTs and their applications, including smart contracts and cryptocurrencies, as well as policy and regulatory challenges.
+These multi-disciplinary courses are intended to provide students with a basic understanding of blockchain and DLT and their applications, including smart contracts and cryptocurrencies, as well as policy and regulatory challenges.

 Advanced specialization courses are then required for each variant.
 Students on the Business & Finance variant will study: investment management; smart contracts; regulation; securities markets; financial derivatives; applied economics; and cybercrime.

 Students on the Law & Regulation variant will cover: IT and e-commerce law in the EU; smart contracts; and the legality of cryptocurrencies.
-Those pursuing the ICT variant will look at: DLT implementation; dApp programing; cryptography; and the IoT.
+Those pursuing the ICT variant will look at: DLT implementation; dApp programing; cryptography; and the Internet of Things.
 All three variants require a dissertation to be written during the final semester.

-The master’s degree can be pursued either full-time (with a duration of 3 semesters) or part-time.
-The program’s tuition fees are €10,000 for both EU and non-EU students.
+The master’s degree can be pursued either full-time (with a duration of three semesters) or part-time.
+The program’s tuition fees are €10,000 (≈$11,800) for both EU and non-EU students.
 A scholarship scheme is run in partnership with the Malta Information Technology Agency.